notothen/redfish-ws23/README.md

 - comparison of obtained IDs with genetic IDs
 - comparison of these results depending on institute, fish size, true species ID etc.
-- additional staff of GINR-FiSk invited
+- this session could be interesting for additional staff of GINR-FiSk (e.g. people who do not participate in the practical session but are still curious about the results)

 **12:00** Lunch